thomasstrassmann/DaCapo-API/README.md

 **Custom models**

-The API consists of 4 custom models.
-However, since the profiles app is not evaluated, it consists of 3 custom models.
-What is custom?
+The API consists of at least 3 custom models.
+These are: Instrument, Rating and Wanted.
+You could even argue there are 5 custom models.

-According to the definition, these are models that have either been created completely by the student, or previously used models that have been modified / altered.
+According to the definition, custom models that have either been created completely by the student, or previously used models that have been modified / altered.

-Instruments is a model that I created myself.
+Instruments, Wanted and Rating are models that I created myself.
 The models in bookmarks and followers were modified to meet my needs.
 To what extent have they been modified?
 Mainly the structure in the code is different.
 This is because I tried to learn everything by heart and not copy anything blindly.
 So imports, expressions and the general arrangement are completely different.
 Also, other (variable-) names were used to make the code more readable.
 This makes them fundamentally different from the already known models, although there are also many similarities.

 The main reason for this is the declarative language of the Django Rest framework and the fact that a lot is done "under the hood" by Django.